cash/tweetvac/README.rst

 ::

     params = {'screen_name': 'struckDC', 'count': 200}
-    data = vac.get('statuses/user_timeline', params)
+    data = vac.suck('statuses/user_timeline', params)

-Saving data
+Work with the data
 -----------

-The data returned is a list of dicts and can be serialized into json for storage.
+The data returned is a list of dicts.
+The fields in the dict are listed in the Twitter API `documentation on the Tweet object <https://dev.twitter.com/docs/platform-objects/tweets>`_.

+The data can be converted back to json and stored to a file like this:

 ::